 Types Of Trailer Hitches

-Before getting to the bottom of the matter, you have to take into account that apart from the hitch, the type of vehicle you are going to use to tow the trailer is even more important, for example, it is not going to tow a boat with the same ease a car than a 4×4, that said, you have to take into account what types of hitches exist to choose the one that best suits your needs.
+Before getting to the bottom of the matter, you have to take into account that apart from the hitch, the type of vehicle you are going to use to tow the trailer is even more important.
+For example, it is not going to tow a boat with the same ease a car as a 4×4.
+That said, you have to take into account what types of hitches exist to choose the one that best suits your needs.

-These types of hitches require the right tools to assemble and disassemble them, so if you opt for one of these, it means that you need to use it for a long period of time, or permanently.
+These types of hitches require the right tools to assemble and disassemble them, so if you opt for one of these, it means that you need to use it for an extended period or permanently.
 As a side note, these are the most economical hitches.
-The gooseneck ball is one of the fixed hitches most common between RVers.
+The gooseneck ball is one of the fixed hitches most common among RVers.